chrishuman0923/postgreSQL_Docker/README.md

 However, lets say that `3306` on my machine was already occupied by something.
 I could have changed the host port to anything and still connect to my database.

 E.G. If I had set the port definition in docker-compose.yml to `8080:3306` then I could still connect to my database by accessing `localhost:8080` and it would still be mapped to `container:3306`.

+<a name="persistent"></a>

+## Persistent Data

+Now, a typical problem with containerizing applications is the non-persistent storage.
+This means that when the contain stops, the data is gone.
+Now, for a database, that is un-acceptable!
+We need our data to be retained regardless how many times we stop and start our container.
+How do we fix that?

+The answer is a persistent volume.

+In essence, we need to map the directory(ies) in our container that hold our data to a location on our host machine.

+In our docker-compose.yml (line #25), you can see how we mapped or persisent volume.
+This reads the same as our port mapping.

+> Map all the information to the `./db/data` directory on our host machine from the `/var/lib/mysql` directory in the container.

+In MySQL Server, the `/var/lib/mysql` directory holds all of the data from the server.

+This means that as long as we retain the `./db/data` directory, we can stop, start, and delete our container without fear of losing any information.